GODZ-k/Build-and-Deploy-Ecommerce-Website/README.md

   - Multipage Shopping website
   - Multiple Products
   - Shopping Cart
-  - Remove item into the Cart
+  - Remove the items from the Cart
   - Responsive

 ## Sections